Kawhi Leonard Saved the Raptors with a Shot Toronto Will Never Forget

 There's a rule in basketball, one most players learn early: You can generally take one dribble for every second on the clock.

 Leonard received the inbounds pass from Raptors center Marc Gasol and took four hard dribbles to the right, sprinting away from a Sixers trap and away from Ben Simmons, the Sixers player defending him, and toward the 7'0" Joel Embiid and deep into the right corner.
-He launched the ball over Embiid's arms and high into the air, his 39th shot of the game—this one a rainbow as opposed to his typical lighting bolt—and fell to the ground as he listened to the final horn buzz and watched the ball bounce off the rim once, and then again, and then again.
+He launched the ball over Embiid's arms and high into the air, his 39th shot of the game—this one a rainbow as opposed to his typical lighting bolt—and fell to the ground.
+The final horn buzzed.
+Leonard watched the ball bounce off the rim once, and then again, and then again, and then one final time before rolling through the net, lifting the Raptors to a 92-90 home Game 7 win, the first-ever Game 7 buzzer-beater in NBA history.

-And then one final time before rolling through the net, lifting the Raptors to a 92-90 home Game 7 win, the first-ever Game 7 buzzer-beater in NBA history.
+Mobbed by his teammates, the fans in the building screaming in ecstasy, the typically apathetic Leonard let out a roar.

 "Like a goddamned movie," is how Raptors guard Danny Green described the play to Raptors assistant coach Jeremy Castleberry in a giddy Raptors locker room after the game.